ANIMAL SAMARITANS MIDLANDS TRUST

 A delightful family from mid-Shropshire was the perfect match for Todd and Ceri; they have shown wonderful patience in continuing the domestication process with the love and attention only a dedicated family could provide.

-They are beautiful dogs; playful, attentive and thoroughly family oriented dogs now – the family can be proud of their own achievements with them.
+Here they are now (May 2018) - beautiful dogs; playful, attentive and thoroughly family oriented dogs now – the family can be proud of their own achievements with them.
 It is difficult to believe that these are the same feral pups that were struggling for survival at the beginning of 2017.

 HECTOR & BERTIE